stepanataccolade/docsv2/sources/ci_overview.md

 We use OAuth authentication.
 What this means is if you have either a GitHub or Bitbucket account, you do not need to create a separate account on our platform.

-If you want to build repositories in your GitHub Enterprise instannce, you will still need to sign in with GitHub or Bitbucket and add an account integration for GitHub Enterprise.
+If you want to build repositories in your GitHub Enterprise instance, you will still need to sign in with GitHub or Bitbucket and add an account integration for GitHub Enterprise.

 ### Authorizing Shippable

 When signing in to Shippable, you will be prompted to give Shippable access to your repos.
 GitHub and Bitbucket auth behave a little differently as follows -

 **GitHub**- By default, we will only ask for access to public repos.
 If you want to use Shippable to build your private repos, you will need to authorize us for private repositories.
-This is done from your [Account Settings Page](acc_overview.md).
+This is done from your Account Settings Page **UpdateLink**.

 **Bitbucket**- The Bitbucket API does not have public/private granularity, so we ask for access to all repos on Bitbucket by default.